Skip to Content

 Create a Stagenet

 Start by creating a new contract.dev project.
-Each one includes its own Stagenet, a private testnet that replays a target EVM chain and comes with built-in tools and analytics.
+Each one includes its own Stagenet, a private testnet that replays a target EVM chain and comes with built-in development tools.

 Choose the chain you want your Stagenet to replicate during project setup.